 It should at least be equal to three to six, month’s worth of their overall monthly income or expenses.
 They also need to use their savings to fulfill their financial goals such as build a house, save for retirement, among others.

 DINKS couples should have wealth creation and investments plans in place.
 DINKS have more time and resources and can consider increasing their income by making investments and working more.

 Investing the extra income and savings can help them accumulate income and achieve financial freedom.
 It is important to consider the best investments that you can try based on your risk tolerance and possible returns.

 Dual income no kids accumulated wealth strategies

 DINKS have a higher disposable income and thus are more likely to engage in more aggressive investment strategies than DEWKS.
-DINKS can diversify their portfolio and allocate a higher portion of their investments in higher-risk investments like stocks and alternative investments such as hedge funds, cryptocurrency, crowd-funded risk-estate among others even as they allocate a portion in low-risk investments like Dividend stocks, Treasury bonds and bills and Certificates of deposits and more.
+DINKS can diversify their portfolio and allocate a higher portion of their investments in higher-risk investments like stocks and alternative investments such as hedge funds, cryptocurrency, crowd-funded real estate among others even as they allocate a portion in low-risk investments like dividend stocks, Treasury bonds and bills, certificates of deposits, etc.